From Larkspur to Clansman Part 5b in a series of articles by G8DXU

 The REME would have used special to type field test equipment and manufacturers replacement units.
 This is necessary to keep the relatively complex unit in fully functional condition and ensure that it will not fail when needed to pass a vital message.

-As far as the MOD is concerned the equipment has now reached the end of its service life and some items may not have received such special attention towards the time of disposal.
+As far as the MOD is concerned when the equipment was reaching the end of its service life, some items may not have received such special attention towards the time of disposal.
 There is also evidence of units being repaired by contractors, where the standards of work were not as high.